8 essential tips to protect plants from frost, recommended by garden experts

 3. Relocate containers and potted plants

-Try to limit the impact of the elements on your containers and potted plants, where possible.
+Consider moving tender plants indoors to a porch or greenhouse to limit the impact of the elements, where possible.
 "Because potted plants are more susceptible to frost damage, bring them indoors or to a covered space like a shed or garage," says Josh.

 But where that's not possible fear not, there are still steps you can take to protect your plants from frost.